 Action: Remove the association between the driverset and the server, cycle ndsd, and add the association back again.

-Possible Cause: Damage/corruption in the DirXML-ServerKeys attribute that exists in the local with pre-Identity Manager 3.6.
-Use the new command within the dxcmd utility for Identity Manager 3.6 and later.
+Possible Cause: Damage/corruption in the DirXML-ServerKeys attribute that exists in the local pre-Identity Manager 3.6.
+Use the new command within the dxcmd utility for

 DIB's Pseudo-Server object.